m43/pips/docs/reproduction.md

 video_to_images "./demo_images/slow.flv" "./demo_images/slow" 24
 ```

-I will select a smaller number of images to run with the chain_demo:
+I will select a subset of images to run with the chain_demo:

 ```bash
 select_images() {